Robin-Hoodie/io.oreon.chat/README.md

 - Serve with hot reload at `localhost:8080` with `npm run dev` or `yarn dev`
 - Build for production with `npm run build` or `yarn build`

-## Live project

-A live version of the project can be interacted with at https://chat.oreon.io

-As this is just a pet project of mine, no authentication is included and you're free to send chat messages to try this out.
-Please do be mindful as not to spam the whole channel